defparam/snes-tap/README.md

 # snes-tap
-This project includes Altium design files for an SNES tapping board.
+This project includes Altium design files for an SNES expansion port tapping board to enable FPGA snooping of the SNES console.

 Snes-tap V1.2 Rev B
 ---------------------------------------------------------------------